Myxoceph/42-linux-cleaner/README.md

-# 🧹 Mclean - The Ultimate Linux Cache Cleaner
+# 🧹 Mclean - The Ultimate 42 Cleaner

 **Mclean** is a powerful and efficient shell script that helps you reclaim disk space by cleaning cache files from various applications.
 It is specifically designed for Ecole 42 computers.